visioncortex/SymCode/symcode/doc/symcode.md

 > * 01 means "U < V"
 > * 00 is invalid

+Below is the distribution of traces for Acute32:

 ![Acute32 trace counts (one count is 12 while the rest are 1's and 3's)](img/trace_counts_unbalanced.png)

 ### Further improvement

-The trace of all 1's, which happens when all four quadrants of the symbol share (approximately) the same number of dots, represents about one-third of the entire Acute32.
+The trace of all 1's, which happens when all four quadrants of the symbol share (approximately) the same number of dots, is shared by about one-third of the entire Acute32.
 This makes approximately one-third of the searches scan through 12 symbol images, which is 4 times that of most of the rest, which only scan through 3 symbol images.

 Our solution here is one more comparison.

 ![efgh (top/bottom/left/right) grid](img/efgh_grid.png)

-We further partition the grid of each symbol image so that there are 4x4 = 16 small blocks, and denote the top/bottom/left/right blocks along the edge by e,f,g,h respectively, as illustrated in the figure above.
-Next, we define an "ef/gh comparison" which is essentially (e+f) vs (g+h).
+We further partition the grid of each symbol image so that there are 4x4 = 16 small blocks, and denote the top/bottom/left/right blocks along the edge by *e,f,g,h* respectively, as illustrated in the figure above.
+Next, we define an "*ef/gh* comparison" which compares *e+f* to *g+h*.

-Now we have a relatively balanced partition.
+Now we have a more balanced distribution.

 ![Acute32 trace counts](img/trace_counts_balanced.png)